Archive for the 'essay' Category

 Freedom of ExpressionIn recent decades intellectual property (IP) law has become the handmaiden of transnational capitalism.
 “Fair use”, at least in the United States, has become a hollow shell: tap it and it shatters into a thousand sharp-edged lawsuits.
 Two recent books delve into the history of and effects on creativity resulting from globalized IP law.
 The overall picture for scientists and artists in all media is gloomy.
 As novelist Michael Chabon concluded, in a recent review-essay on the sources of Conan Doyle’s Sherlock Holmes stories, “Every novel is a sequel.
 Influence is bliss.”
 Influence is bliss indeed, at least until it falls under the boot heel of regressive capitalism.
 Now royalties, licensing fees and corporate secrecy make creative ‘gene swapping’ too expensive for most artists and scientists.

 “Follow the money” is the credo of investigative journalists.
 As Eva Hemmungs Wirtén argues in No Trespassing, it’s also the logic of empire when scoping out the landscape of IP law in general, and copyright law in particular.
 No Trespassing is tightly focused on book culture: the rise of copyright law in Western Europe and the U.S., the role of translation in commodifying authorship, and the blood-drawing lawsuits that result from the bliss of influence and the influence of technology (the photocopier in particular).
 Wirtén’s book, with its tight focus, deep historical view, and thorough-going scholarship make it a well-written complement to McLeod’s more free-wheeling Freedom of Expression.
-Continue Reading »
+Read the rest of this entry »

 Trust Fall